-It is now proposed to deal with a matter which, at first sight, may seem unrelated to an examination of the "pass laws" but which, nevertheless, causes considerable unhappiness to many Bantu in practice.
-The first of these is the hard impact of Section 12 of the Urban Areas Act on Extra-Republic Natives, which provides that no Bantu other than one born within the Republic or South West Africa shall enter, be or remain in an urban area, and no person shall employ any such Bantu without the written permission of the Secretary for Native Affairs.
+FOREIGN BANTU: I would now like to refer to a matter which causes considerable unhappiness to many Bantu.
+This is the hard impact of Section 12 of the Urban Areas Act on Extra-Republic Natives, which provides that no Bantu other than one born within the Republic or South West Africa shall enter, be or remain in an urban area, and no person shall employ any such Bantu without the written permission of the Secretary for Bantu Affairs.
+Many of these persons have lost contact with their countries of origin, and have married local Bantu women.

-It is suggested that this Section should be relaxed to the extent that non-Republic Natives who are married to Republic women, and who have been employed in the Republic, and have been taxpayers in the Republic for 10 years could, on application, be naturalized and accepted as part of the permanent Bantu population of this country.
+It is suggested that this Section should be relaxed to the extent that non-Republic Bantu who are married to local Bantu women, and who have been employed in the Republic and have been taxpayers in the Republic for 10 years could, on application, be naturalized and accepted as part of the permanent Bantu population of this country.
 The satisfaction flowing from such a step would be very considerable, to say nothing of the fact that very often these people are peculiarly well qualified for certain classes of employment and very often make exemplary employees.